'We love him, and he died a hero': Family remembers Louisville man who went after woman who jumped in Ohio River

 LOUISVILLE, Ky. — Saturday, a memorial was held for a Louisville hero.

-Family says Adam Thomas died last week after jumping into the Ohio River, trying to save a woman who witnesses described as "acting erratically.”
+Family members said Adam Thomas died last week after jumping into the Ohio River, trying to save a woman who witnesses described as "acting erratically.”

 The woman went under and about 45 seconds after jumping in, Thomas did too.
 Emergency rescues crews were quickly deployed into the river but neither person survived.